Salivary gland surgery

 There are several surgical techniques depending on the gland that needs intervention:

-- Parotidectomy (removal of the parotid glands) – this can be superficial, which is done when the tumour is on the facial nerve and usually removes the tumor without affecting the nerve, or total, which is carried out when the tumour surrounds or grows towards the facial nerve.
+- Parotidectomy (removal of the parotid glands) – this can be superficial and is performed when the tumour is on the facial nerve.
+It usually removes the tumor without affecting the nerve, or total, which is carried out when the tumour surrounds or grows towards the facial nerve.
 In both cases, surgery consists of making a cut in front of the ear and down the neck to access the tumour and remove it.

 - Submandibular sialoadenectomy: this consists in making an incision under the jawline to access the gland and extract it, sometimes along with the surrounding lymph nodes.